-Sedgwick County Emergency Communications and Sedgwick County Emergency Management collectively serve as the Sedgwick County Warning Point.
+Sedgwick County Emergency Communications serves as the Sedgwick County Warning Point.
 The Sedgwick County Warning Point provides Sedgwick County with a single point to disseminate information and warnings to government officials that a hazardous situation could threaten the general welfare, health and safety, and/or property of the population.